 We believe that our Elder-led government is most faithful to the church governments described in the New Testament, and that it has worked well for our church.
 Men who exhibit the qualities described in I Timothy 3:1-7 and Titus 1:5-9, and who have a record of ministry at FBC, are invited to consider service as Elder.

 The Finance Committee supervises the handling of all FBC monies — collecting and disbursing funds, keeping related books and records, executing contracts, preparing the annual budget, and auditing.
 The Finance Committee is composed of two Elders (one of whom is the Chair of the Finance Commission of the Board of Elders), a Trustee, and the Church Treasurer.
 Each member serves for a renewable term of one year.

 FBC has a history of excellent financial accountability and responsibility.
 A key part of this is the open annual calendar-year budget — derived from budget requests by staff, boards, and ministry heads; approved by the Board of Elders; included in the annual report; shared with the congregation in topline fashion throughout the year; and available for legitimate inquiry at all times.

-In 2021 our elders are: Dave Anderson, Chris Beck, Southy Grinalds, Ryan Hutson, Wayne Lowe, Steve Mary, Mike Metzger, Brian Mullholand, Dan Price, Henry van den Berg (Chairman), and Buck Wardle.
+In 2022 our elders are: Dave Anderson, Chris Beck, Southy Grinalds, Wayne Lowe, Mike Metzger, Brian Mullholand, Dan Price (Chairman), Sahayaraj Soosainavis, and Buck Wardle.
 Henry van den Berg serves as President of the Corporation.